scitran/client/Installation.md

     stFlywheelSDK('install');

 ### SDK methods
-The scitran methods (st.<TAB>) are a kinder, gentler interface to the SDK methods.
-If you want to use the SDK methods directly, the scitran object, st = scitran('stanfordlabs') makes them available through the fw slot.
+The scitran methods are a kinder, gentler interface to the Flywheel SDK methods.
+If you want to use the SDK methods directly, the scitran object makes them available through the fw slot.
 You can see the full list of methods by typing

+    st = scitran('stanfordlabs');
     st.fw.<TAB>

 The list of SDK commands will show up as optional Matlab completions.

-This document tersely describes the [SDK methods](https://flywheel-io.github.io/core/branches/master/matlab/flywheel.api.html).
-The base wiki for [the SDK is here](https://flywheel-io.github.io/core/)
+[This api web page](https://flywheel-io.github.io/core/branches/master/matlab/flywheel.api.html) tersely describes the SDK methods.
+[This wiki web page](https://flywheel-io.github.io/core/) is describes the SDK

 The SDK is auto-generated into several different languages (Matlab, Python, and R).